How to get your website to the top of Google

 The click-through rate is often used by Google’s algorithm to determine how relevant your page is to search queries.
 Therefore, it is important to share information and content regularly to help generate leads and clicks for your website, as the more clicks you have the higher it ranks because Google will determine this content is popular and valuable.

 For Google to determine the value of your content there needs to be a large volume of content, especially on new websites.
 This is why you mustn’t expect your page to rank naturally if you only have a simple, 4-page microsite.
 A small website like this probably won’t rank naturally unless your page is unique or being sponsored or advertised by celebrities and TV channels to a large following, which creates a large volume of users.
 Using that scenario your page could increase in ranking due to the CTR effect.

 Most websites and companies have to grow their ranking and increase their SEO naturally, by adding information, answering questions and writing, and sharing content including blogs and articles.

 On-site SEO is important, but it is only the start.
 Attention is required to create and cement the reputation and authority of your website.
 This comes from being linked to by highly regarded websites and blogs.
 This process is called outreach, which involves forming links with these websites and blogs to, basically, share their success.

 If some decent websites and users link your website (that don’t have to be from your market), Google will likely increase your ranking as they will deem your site more worthy.

 At verb marketing our SEO team can fully optimise your website so that it ranks at the top of Google’s search engine results pages.
 We can develop a strategic SEO campaign to ensure you are ranking for all the key search terms in your sector.
-If you need help with your website SEO visit our site to find out more, or contact us at email@example.com or 0330 107 5347.
+If you need help with your website SEO, contact us at email@example.com or 0330 107 5347.